-Symptoms of syphilis:
+Symptoms of syphilis

 Syphilis is a very infectious disease that invades every system of the body.
-If treated, it can be cured; if not, it can be disabling and fatal.
+If treated early, it can be cured if not, it can be disabling and fatal.
 Syphilis is caused by a small delicate germ of the "spirochete" family (that just means it has a spiral shape).
 Once these germs have entered the body through intimate sexual or physical contact, the disease goes through four stages:

-1) Primary - The first sign of syphilis is usually a sore called a "chancre" (pronounced kanker).
+1. Primary - The first sign of syphilis is usually a sore called a "chancre" (pronounced shanker).
 It may look like a pimple, a blister, or an open sore, and it is usually painless.
 It probably will show up any time from 9 to 90 days after the germs enter the body.
-This sore usually appears on or near the genitals (where the germs entered), but it may appear on fingers, lips, breast, anus, or mouth.
+This sore usually appears on or near the genitals (where the germs entered), but it may appear on fingers, lips, breast, anus, or mouth, depending on the primary site of contact with the germs.
 At this primary stage syphilis is very infectious.
 The chancre is full of germs which are easily passed on to others.

-Sometimes the chancre never develops at all, or it may be hidden inside the body, and the infected person doesn't even know he has syphilis.
+Sometimes the chancre never develops at all, or it may be hidden inside the body, and the infected person will not even know he has syphilis.
 This is particularly true for women, where the sore frequently develops inside the vagina, or hidden inside the folds of the labia.
 In any case, this sore will go away all by itself, even if the person doesn't do anything about it.
 But the germs are still in the body, increasing and spreading.

-2) Secondary - The next stage occurs anywhere from a few weeks to 6 months later.
-By this time the germs have spread all through the body, and there are many possible symptoms they may produce at this stage.
+2. Secondary - The next stage occurs anywhere from a few weeks to six months later.
+By this time the germs have spread all through the body, and there are many possible symptoms produced at this stage.
 A rash may appear on the body (sort of like a food or heat rash, or like hives), or it may be just on the hands and feet.
 Sores may appear in the mouth; joints may become swollen or painful, and bones may hurt.
 There may be a sore throat, mild fever, or headache.
 Patches of hair may fall out.
 Infectious raised areas may appear around the genitals and rear end.

-This is the most infectious stage of the disease.
-If the person has open syphilitic sores on his body at this stage (in his mouth, for instance) the disease can be spread by contact with these sores, even without sexual intercourse.
-This is a stage where syphilis "imitates" other diseases, and so the infected person may think he has something else.
-Or the symptoms may be very mild, and the person hardly even noticed them.
+This is the most infectious stage of the disease!
+If the person has open syphilitic sores on his body at this stage (in his mouth, for instance), the disease can be spread by contact with these sores, even without sexual intercourse.
+This is a stage where syphilis "imitates" other diseases, and so the infected person may think he has another illness, such as a cold.
+Or the symptoms may be very mild, and the person may not even notice them.
 This stage usually lasts 3 to 6 months, but sometimes the symptoms of this stage can come and go for several years.
 Just like the primary stage, it will disappear all by itself.
-But the germs don't go away.
+But the germs remain active in the body.